-This EU Directive was adopted on 01 January 1993 as an accompanying measure to the abolition of controls at internal borders within the European Union .
+EU Directive on the Control of the Acquisition and Possession of Weapons This EU Directive was adopted on 01 January 1993 as an accompanying measure to the abolition of controls at internal borders within the European Union.
 All countries that wish to accede to the EU must harmonise their legislation with this Directive.
 The Directive defines rules on the acquisition and possession of firearms and on the transfer of firearms to another Member State.
 The Directive provides for a procedure based on the issue of a licence for definitive transfers of firearms to a Member State.
 The Directive also requires an authorisation for travel between Member States in possession of a firearm.
-The Directive introduced the European firearms pass, a document that is issued on request by the authorities of a Member State to a person lawfully entering into oossession of and using a firearm.
-EU Directive on the Acquisition and Possession the Control of of Weapons10 to Council Directive 91/477/EEC of 18 June 1991 on control of the acquisition and possession of weapons, OJ L 256, 13.9.1991, pp. 51-58.
+The Directive introduced the European firearms pass, a document that is issued on request by the authorities of a Member State to a person lawfully entering into possession of and using a firearm.
+Terms of the directive were expanded in a 2008 amendment.